Hamby murder case moving on to circuit court

 The shooting occured during an altercation that began when Vaughn came to the Vangilder Street apartment complex demanding the children, Wilson said.

-The Morgantown Police Department, who is investigating the shooting, said they are unable to confirm the reason for the shooting due to the open investigation.
+Morgantown Police Department said it is unable to confirm the reason for the shooting due to the open investigation.
 Officials were unable to comment on any additional details gathered about the incident or who was living in the residence where the shooting occurred.

 Monongalia County Prosecutor Perri Jo DeChristopher recommended Magistrate Judge Ron Bane set Hamby's bond at $500, 000 due to the charge of second-degree murder.
 Wilson countered the prosecution's recommendation and asked the court to set the bond at $100, 000.